-- Distributions of Galipea trifoliata and Pausandra trinae in a disturbed region of the Peruvia Amazon: Testing the Janzen-Connell explanation for rarity with two common Amazonian Trees Gabriela Jeliazkov, July 2021. - Sustainable Development in a Nutshell: A study of the Ecological Impact and the Cultural Perspectives of Brazil Nut Harvesting in Southeastern Peru - Lauren Apollaro, July 2021. - Shedding Light on the Peruvian Policy: A Comparative Study of Rural Electrification Policy as told from the Citizen's Perspective Spencer Butterfield, July 2021. - An analysis of constraints and opportunities for sustainable inclusion of Madre de Dios farmers in cacao value chains Mitch Theisen, August 2019. - Preliminary assessment of the Orthoptera composition of different tropical habitats within the Madre de Dios department of Peru Kees Mulder, August 2019. - Comparison of bird species abundance during waking and roosting periods in regenerating agroforest - Alessandra Wilcox, July 2019. - A case study of arboreal termite tree selection at Finca las Piedras, Madre de Dios, Peru Declan Cronin, September 2018 - Comparing butterfly diversity in different tropical habitats Allison Stoiser, August 2018 - Wild cacao (Theobroma cacao) survey and mapping at Finca Las Piedras, Madre de Dios, Peru - Zephyr Dang, September 2017 - Herpetofaunal diversity and abundances change from abandoned agricultural areas over edge habitat to terra firma forest in the Amazon - Tobias Süess, September 2017
+- Ecological Succession of Disturbed Areas in the Peruvian Amazon; Testing Biodiversity at Different Distances to Intact Primary Forest James Hankard, July 2022. - Investigating the population and harvest sustainability of the Brazil Nut Trees in Madre De Dios Gunnhildur F. Hallgrimsdottir, July 2022. - Distributions of Galipea trifoliata and Pausandra trinae in a disturbed region of the Peruvia Amazon: Testing the Janzen-Connell explanation for rarity with two common Amazonian Trees Gabriela Jeliazkov, July 2021. - Sustainable Development in a Nutshell: A study of the Ecological Impact and the Cultural Perspectives of Brazil Nut Harvesting in Southeastern Peru Lauren Apollaro, July 2021. - Shedding Light on the Peruvian Policy: A Comparative Study of Rural Electrification Policy as told from the Citizen's Perspective Spencer Butterfield, July 2021. - An analysis of constraints and opportunities for sustainable inclusion of Madre de Dios farmers in cacao value chains Mitch Theisen, August 2019. - Comparison of bird species abundance during waking and roosting periods in regenerating agroforest Alessandra Wilcox, July 2019. - A case study of arboreal termite tree selection at Finca las Piedras, Madre de Dios, Peru Declan Cronin, September 2018 - Comparing butterfly diversity in different tropical habitats Allison Stoiser, August 2018 - Herpetofaunal diversity and abundances change from abandoned agricultural areas over edge habitat to terra firma forest in the Amazon Tobias Süess, September 2017